Let me guess — you’ve opened your P&L report, stared at it for 30 seconds, and closed it.

 -

-Only checking it at tax time
+Only pulling it out at tax time

 -